rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

+- When I was in college, we developed **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
+My oral thesis research presentation went well in **Hong Kong** with the help of my teammates and university professors.
 - My job as a **Software Developer** has started on August 6, 2018, in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** located in Joseling Road, Batangas City, Philippines.
 - Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** during the COVID-19 pandemic in the year 2020.
 - Implemented automation framework for **Zumumu** applications using **[Selenium](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server.